Everything you need to know about nubuck

 Explore this article to find out more about the subtleties of this refined material.
 In particular, you'll discover its special characteristics, its manufacturing process, its various uses and the best way to care for it.

-Nubuck: what does it actually mean?
+Nubuck: What does it actually mean?

 Nubuck is a unique leather that is particularly appreciated for its soft texture and velvety appearance.
 Its matt finish gives it a luxurious appearance.
 It is obtained from bovine hides, generally from velvet calves, via a meticulous sanding process.